FlashSampling: Fast and Memory-Efficient Exact Sampling: Experiments

 \paragraph{Tensor-parallel fusion.} When the vocabulary is sharded across ranks, each rank can run the fused kernel on its local shard and return only small summaries rather than all local logits.
 In the grouped formulation below, these summaries are a local sample and a local log-mass.
 No $O(V)$ all-gather of logits is required.
+In practice, this is implemented as per-tile P2P writes from inside the matmul epilogue (Section~\ref{sec:fused_mm_sample}), with a cross-rank barrier before the reduction stage.

+We measure the lowest runtime across 5 runs of 100 iterations (the minimum is more robust to one-sided benchmarking noise~\citep{chen2016robust}, which we observed in multi-GPU benchmarks)\footnote{We also observed a large runtime difference between different hardware nodes on Modal cloud, even when GPUs were connected via NVLink.}.

+Figure~\ref{fig:tp_scaling} compares the runtime (lower is better) of FlashSampling and the three baselines over tensor parallel sizes $TP \in \{1, 2, 4, 8\}$.
+The dotted line shows the \textit{ideal speedup}, which is the runtime for TP=1 divided by the TP size.
+We observe that FlashSampling is faster than all baselines in low and medium batch sizes (16 and 64, memory-bound regime).
+At higher batch sizes (256, close to the compute-bound regime), FlashSampling closely follows the ideal speedup, scaling optimally across multiple GPUs.
+The baselines (FI1, FI2, Multinomial) wait for cuBLAS to finish, then issue an all-gather collective.
+FlashSampling instead emits per-tile P2P writes, which run concurrently with the matmul, effectively hiding the GPU-to-GPU communication.